Pay Equity FAQs, definitions and process

 Pay equity is about getting the same pay for different work of equal value.
 Equal pay-related terms 'equal pay' and the 'gender pay gap' are often used interchangeably causing confusion and misinterpretation as they have different meanings.
 Read more about the different terms below.

-Definition of 'pay equity'
+History of 'pay equity'

 Terranova v Service and Food Workers Union and Bartlett